artisticar/artisticar.github.io/_posts/2020-02-11-Probably-Approximately-Correct.md

 You know how some people claim they can determine if a watermelon is tasty based on its weight and diameter?
 While it's highly unlikely to find two identical watermelons, theoretically, you could have watermelons with the same weight and diameter that taste entirely different.

 I guess this is not a perfect example because of the subjectivity of 'tastiness'', but let's assume that there's a universal standard for it.
-In that case, if we know everything about the watermelon, everything about every single piece of physical matter it is composed of, then I guess there exist a hypothesis that can generate perfect prediction anytime.
+In that case, if we know everything about the watermelon, everything about every single piece of physical matter it is composed of, then there exists a hypothesis that can generate perfect predictions anytime.
 But let's be realistic; this is virtually impossible because the features we have are usually **not deterministic**.

 In such scenarios, no single hypothesis can provide a definitive correct answer.
 The best we can hope for is a hypothesis that gives a **probability distribution** based on those features.